 And as a bonus, quality hair extensions initially may not come cheap, they are more of an investment.
 So it is best to do research before hitting that add to cart button just so you get the most out of your money.

 Everything you thought you knew about Remy hair just might be wrong.
 Here are 3 misconceptions about Remy hair.

 1. It is the same as Virgin hair

 I sometimes see the terms used interchangeably, but they do not mean the same thing.
 Many people buy virgin hair without even knowing what virgin means.
 Here’s a quick definition of the two:

 - Virgin hair – Virgin hair is described as 100% untouched, raw human hair that has never been chemically processed by manufacturers.
 Chemically unprocessed means that the hair has not been dyed, bleached, or permed to change the color or texture.

 - Remy hair – Human Hair collected directly from a hair donor with the cuticle still intact and not stripped.
 And most importantly the cuticles travel in one direction.

 Virgin hair sometimes comes from a single donor or more than one.
-This hair comes from various countries around the world which not only include India, but also Asia, and European nations, etc.
+This hair comes from various countries around the world not only including India but also Asia, European nations, etc.

 Textures range from straight to curly.
 Manufacturers can alter curl patterns with heat, but the hair is still considered virgin because it has not undergone a chemical process.